CHAPTER 6: KNOWLEDGE

 E. Scientific Knowledge

 Some years ago, 39 members of an organization called Heaven's Gate committed suicide in the belief that they were shedding their earthly bodies to join an alien spaceship that was following the path of a comet.
 The centerpiece of the cult's belief system was that there are superior beings out there in the universe that exist on a higher level than we do on earth.
 They have perfect bodies, roam the galaxy in spacecrafts, and have mastered time travel.
 Occasionally these aliens send an away team to earth, who temporarily take the form of human beings, and assist willing human students in transforming to this higher level.
 Jesus and his disciples, they believed, were an earlier away team of alien teachers.
-Another away team appeared in the late 20th century.
+Another away team appeared in the late twentieth century.
 After the right training, human students would need to kill their physical bodies, which would release their spirits into the atmosphere.
 Nearby alien spacecrafts would then retrieve the spirits and provide them with perfect bodies.

 According to Heaven's Gate believers, their knowledge about the superior alien race came principally from the aliens themselves who took the form of human teachers.
 However, once becoming human, the alien teachers were stripped of their previous memories and knowledge.
 All that remained for them was a hazy image of the higher level, which they struggled to convey to their human students.
 Ironically, they explain, the aliens purposefully imposed this knowledge restriction on themselves since "too much knowledge too soon could potentially be an interference and liability to their plan."
 Immediately we should be suspicious about the belief system of the Heaven's Gate cult since the sources of their knowledge are so shaky.
 Not only must the human students blindly trust the statements of their supposed alien teachers, but the alien teachers themselves have no clear memories of their previous alien lifestyle.
 Genuine knowledge must have some evidence to back it up, which we don't see here.
 It's thus pretty natural for us to be skeptical about cults like Heaven's Gate that make extravagant claims with little concrete evidence.
 If we didn't have this built-in suspicion we'd be suckered into every hair-brained scheme that came along.

 But how far should our skepticism go?
 As long as there have been philosophers on this planet, there have been skeptics who have cast doubt on even our most natural beliefs, such as my belief that the table in front of me actually exists.
 One ancient philosopher, for example, believed that everything in the world changed so rapidly that, when someone spoke to him, he could not trust that the words meant the same thing by the time they reached his ears.
 He thus wouldn't verbally reply to anyone, but would only wiggle his finger indicating that he heard something.
-While this is an extreme reaction, it vividly illustrates the notion of philosophical skepticism -- the view that there are grounds for doubting claims that we typically take for granted.
+While this is an extreme reaction, it vividly illustrates the notion of philosophical skepticism, which is the view that there are grounds for doubting claims that we typically take for granted.

 There are three general strategies for defending radical skepticism, each named after its originator.
 The first is Pyrrhonian skepticism, which was inspired by the ancient Greek philosopher Pyrrho (c.365-c.275 BCE).
 While Pyrrho wrote nothing, through his teachings he started a skeptical tradition whose aim was to suspend belief on every possible issue.
 The Pyrrhonian position is this: for any so called fact about the world, there are countless ways of interpreting it, none of which we can prefer above another; we should thus suspend belief about the nature of that thing.
 Take, for example a red ball that's in front of me.
 My eyes tell me one thing about it, but my sense of touch tells me an entirely different thing.
 To someone else who is color blind or has chapped hands, it will have a different set of features.
 To a dog it will appear even more differently.
 Suppose that someone was shrunk to the size of a molecule and sitting on the ball: the ball's surface would seem flat, not round.
 Suppose someone else expanded to the size of a mountain and was looking down on the ball: it would appear to be a speck with no recognizable features at all.
 We get used to the way that we perceive things like a red ball, and we assume that the ball actually has the features that we perceive.
 According to the Pyrrhonian skeptic, there's no basis for preferring our individual perspective over any other one.
-Arguments supporting any claim to knowledge will always be counter-balanced by opposing arguments, thus forcing the suspension of judgment on the original knowledge claim.
+Arguments supporting any claim to knowledge will always be counter-balanced by opposing arguments, thus forcing the suspension of judgment about the original knowledge claim.
 Thus, views of the physical world, God, morality and everything else are all merely a matter of perspective, and the wisest course of action for us is to abstain from believing those views.
 Doubting everything, Pyrrhonians argue, will give us a sense of peace since we will no longer be pulled back and forth in controversies about science, God, morality, politics, or anything else.

 The second approach to radical doubt is Humean skepticism, defended by the Scottish philosopher David Hume (1711-1776).
 According to this view, the human reasoning process is inherently flawed, and this undermines all claims to know something.
 The problem is that when we list the reasons for our various beliefs about the world, we'll find that many of the explanations are contradictory.
 For example, if I follow one course of reasoning, I'll come to the conclusion that the ball in front of me really is round.
 But if I reason in another way, I'll conclude that the ball's roundness is just a matter of my perspective.
 Maybe the ball really is round; then again, maybe it's not.
 It makes no difference what the truth of the matter is since we now cannot trust anything that human reason tells us.
 It's like being tested on a math problem: it makes no difference if you accidentally come up with the right answer.
 Once you've made a mistake in your calculations, your solution to the math problem is wrong, and you get no partial credit.
 Similarly, human reasoning is defective, and it's irrelevant whether it accidentally leads us to the truth.
 After exposing a series of contradictions within the human reasoning process, Hume makes this dismal assessment: